dbt-labs/docs.getdbt.com/website/docs/terms/data-warehouse.md

 ### Fast reporting

 Because all of your data is located in the same place, it allows for faster reporting compared to pulling data from many different sources.
-You don’t need to make a bunch of data pulls, upload them to a central location, and then somehow join the datasets.
-Not to mention the slow speed at which that occurs.
 A central location allows for you to quickly access and query millions of rows of data, allowing transformations and reporting to be done much faster.

 ## Data platforms that support data warehousing workloads